whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 At Who’s On First we’re proud to offer our over `5M` administrative places and another `25M` supplemental places – all with `CC-BY` attribution – allowing you to both read access and commercial use – with polygons, localization, and internationalization.

-Who’s On First holds hands with 360 datasets, has great name translations, with unique IDs, and has been confirmed to work in a wide range of applications, several of which have more than `300M` monthly active users globally.
+Who’s On First holds hands with 360 sources, has great name translations, with unique IDs, and has been confirmed to work in a wide range of applications, several of which have more than `300M` monthly active users globally.

 While we can and will add even more data, we think there’s enough in Who’s On First for you to get started making a map or building an app today.
 We’re excited to see what you build!